CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 ### How is the data collected?

 Most samples are collected by local public health agencies, environmental organizations, and other partners.
 Samples are typically obtained via grab sampling at designated stations along beaches, rivers, and lakes.
 The samples are then analyzed in laboratories to measure levels of indicator bacteria such as E. coli and enterococcus.

-Currently, there exist many methods of measuring bacteria concentrations, typically involving culturing bacteria from a water sample.
+There exist many methods of measuring bacteria concentrations, typically involving culturing bacteria from a water sample.
 Some local agencies have begun using rapid testing methods such as quantitative real-time PCR (qPCR) and droplet digital polymerase chain reaction (ddPCR).
 Further information about the latest studies on methodology can be found at the [U.S. EPA's website](https://www.epa.gov/water-research/monitoring-recreational-water-quality).

 ### Why do I see different units (CFU vs MPN) for bacteria concentrations?

-Methods for reporting concentrations and detection limits may vary by agency.
+Methods for reporting concentrations and detection limits may vary by region.
 For example, some may report concentrations in CFU/100mL (colony forming units per 100 milliliters) while others may use MPN/100mL (most probable number per 100 milliliters).
-The methods these units represent are different, but are equivalent and acceptable units of concentration under California's water quality standards.
+The methods these two units represent are different, but are accepted as equivalent units of concentration under California's water quality standards.

 ### What is "ddPCR" and why do some samples have this method?

 ddPCR stands for droplet digital polymerase chain reaction, describing a testing method that allows for the precise quantification of DNA in a sample.
 In May 2022, San Diego County became the first Federal and State approved coastal county in the nation to begin using a ddPCR testing method that offers more rapid results.
 For enterococcus only, this map uses the ddPCR standard threshold value of 1,413 DNA copies of bacteria per 100 mL, the same threshold value documented on the San Diego County Beach and Bay Water Quality Monitoring Program website.
 Results above this level may indicate a higher risk of illness.

 We provide this information in the interest of transparency, but note that ddPCR is not yet widely used by other agencies in California, and the statewide bacteria water quality objectives do not yet include ddPCR thresholds for safety statuses.
-Safety statuses on this map are only evaluated using culture-based methods (units of CFU or MPN).
+Safety statuses shown on this dashboard are only evaluated using culture-based methods (units of CFU or MPN).

 ### How often is data updated?